 bible is God’s word to us as Christians; it was written down under God’s

-inspiration: - “All Scripture is given by inspiration of God, and is profitable
+inspiration: “All Scripture is given by inspiration of God, and is profitable

 3:16-17; KJV).
-The bible is the Christians manual or handbook, just like a new car comes with an operator’s word is truth (John 17:17) and in John’s Gospel we are also told that the truth
+The bible is the Christians manual or handbook, just like a new

+to use us.
+God’s word is truth (John 17:17).
+In John’s Gospel, we are told that

-(Prov 4:22).
+health (Prov 4:22).
 God’s word is powerful (Heb 4:12); God spoke the word over

 creation and there was light (Gen 1:3).

 word will guide us through all the challenges of life (Ps 119:105).
+As we

-the scriptures (Ps 119:15) causes our faith to grow (Rom 10:17); faith to
+meditate the scriptures (Ps 119:15) our faith grows; faith to receive from all

-dwell on parts of the bible and roll then around in our minds.
+parts of the bible and roll then around in our minds.

 can rely on God’s word; it is settled in heaven (Ps 119:89) and it will never